pranavgoel29/2048-Game/README.md

 ## Future Goals
-- Add Controls for mobile.
+- [ ] Add Controls for mobile.
 (Touch swipes)
-- Add animations for the moves.
+- [ ] Add animations for the moves.
-- Game lost and won status to show on the grid with translucent effect.
+- [ ] Game lost and won status to show on the grid with translucent effect.
+- [ ] Track moves taken by people to win a particular game.
+(This is just a thought)

+This is in the works.

-- Making the size of the grid dynamic.
+- [x] Making the size of the grid dynamic.
 (Take input from the player)

     - <b>Formula -></b> 2 <sup> (Grid Size/2) + 3</sup>

-- Track moves taken by people to win a particular game.
-(This is just a thought)

 <br>